automerge/automerge/rust/automerge-wasm/README.md

 ### Viewing Old Versions of the Document

 All query functions can take an optional argument of `heads` which allow you to query a prior document state.
-Heads are a set of change hashes that uniquely identify a point in the document history.
-The `getHeads()` method can retrieve these at any point.
+Heads are a set of change ids (`"seq@actor"` strings) that uniquely identify a point in the document history.
+The `getHeads()` method can retrieve these at any point; if you need the change hashes instead (e.g. for the sync protocol) use `getHeadHashes()`.

 ```javascript
     let doc = create()